elixirchat/elixirchat-js-sdk/README-ru.md

 __Arguments:__

 - `limit: number` - the size of the returned message chunk
-- `firstMessageCursor: string (optional)` - the [`cursor`](#onMessage-cursor) field of a message prior to which you'd like to fetch messages.
+- `firstMessageCursor: string (опционально)` - the [`cursor`](#onMessage-cursor) field of a message prior to which you'd like to fetch messages.
 If not provided, the latest messages would be fetched.

 __Returns: `Promise()`__ whose `then` callback has these arguments: